taylorwilsdon/netshow/README.md

 ## 🤝 Contributing

 Pull requests and ⭐ stars are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Found a bug or have a feature request?
+Please [open an issue](https://github.com/taylorwilsdon/netshow/issues).

 ---